 Laser Spine Institute

 Medications for a torn disc may not be successful in treating your symptoms.
 Other conservative treatments may leave you seeking alternative options.
 Consider Laser Spine Institute and our variety of minimally invasive procedures.
-Our orthopedic specialists use advanced endoscopic techniques that have helped tens of thousands of people find relief from neck and back pain.
+Our orthopedic surgeons use advanced, minimally invasive techniques that have helped tens of thousands of people find relief from neck and back pain.
 Contact Laser Spine Institute today to receive a complimentary review of your MRI or CT scan.